 There’s nothing more delicious or more traditional than a Sunday dinner of juicy Oven-Roasted Chicken with lemon, sage and rosemary.
 Yes, it’s a mouthful… of absolute goodness!
 This recipe is easy to pair with any vegetable, rice or side dish.

 My favorite part about this recipe is that the leftovers will carry you throughout the week on topped on a salad, paired with sides or used in a soup.
-Don’t forget to save the bones for bone broth.
-I’ll tell you more about that later!
+Don’t forget to save the bones for chicken stock!

 Roast Chicken is an easy recipe to feed a family.
 It just requires a little extra time and love.
 Instead of a roasting pan, I use a heavy dutch-oven pot for cooking.
 You can even use this same recipe for a Thanksgiving turkey!

 Ingredients for Oven-Roasted Chicken